giantswarm/docs/src/content/reference/gsctl/_index.md

 ## Commands {#commands}

-Follow the links below for detailed documentation, where available.
+Follow the links below for a detailed documentation, where available.
 You can also always use `gsctl <command> --help`.

 | Command                               | Description
 |---------------------------------------|------------